The Best Construction Scheduling Software for 2024

 • Mobile app receives average reviews from users

 Knowify offers an impressive range of features for scheduling and task management, catering to both project managers and team members working in the field.
 The software’s intuitive dashboards enable users to easily assign equipment and workers to jobs using drag-and-drop controls.
-They can view scheduled and unscheduled tasks, and share assigned project tasks, due dates, documents, and notes with team members through the Knowify mobile app, available for both iOS and Android.
+They can view scheduled and unscheduled tasks and share assigned project tasks, due dates, documents, and notes with team members through the Knowify mobile app, available for both iOS and Android.
 Moreover, Knowify can generate Gantt charts and establish task dependencies based on project requirements.

 Knowify Construction Scheduling Gantt Chart